Utha is a mute kung fu dwarf paladin lady.

 Utha spent years with the Silent Sisters.
 These are a hardcore, all-women Dwarven fighting order.

-All Sisters cut off their tongue in imitation to their founder, Astyth.
+All Sisters cut off their tongue in imitation to their founder, Astyth the Grey.
 Who had done this as a protest against the refusal of the Dwarven military to listen to women.

-Astyth famously entered the Provings arena without weapons or armour, to attest of her martial worth.
+Astyth famously entered the Provings arena without weapons or armour, to prove her martial worth.
 Since Utha fights in the same way, it is likely that the Silent Sisters maintain an unarmed combat school.